ara-47/STSA/README.md

 https://drive.google.com/drive/folders/1KTpftiMchP0q-pdcJ4K7HaARJloOwQA6?usp=sharing

+Access will be provided based on access requests.

 Create a datasets folder inside the ./STSA/datasets folder and save the downloaded .h5 files of the datasets.

 # Create STSA conda environment